jscode99/CutShort-OnBoarding/README.md

                                                   CutShort OnBoarding Page

+Deployed in Vercel
 Live URL : https://onboarding-cutshort.vercel.app

                                                        Module Chart

-You check on module chart to understand how the project is structured and use of components,common-components etc.
+You check on module chart to understand how the project is structured, deployment, CI/CD process, use of components,common-components etc.

 ![Untitled Diagram](https://user-images.githubusercontent.com/34735680/183012358-fbf4e115-187f-412a-832c-abcd5ef1c2a0.jpg)